miyaluc/Lab42-ASP.NET-Framework/README.md

 ## ReadMe
 - Your readme should include the following information:
   - How long did it take you to complete this assignment?
+It took 4-5 hours to complete this.
+I have yet to deploy the lab due to issues with my Azure account.
   - What did you struggle with?
 Why?
 How did you solve?
+I struggled with a fatal Git error.
   - What did you learn during this assignment?
+I learned the differences between ASP.NET and ASP.NET Core as it pertains to building a web app.
-  - What resources did you utilize for this assingment?
+  - What resources did you utilize for this assingment? the tutorial provided in the class repo
   - Link to Azure

 ## Rubric